Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2015-10-02-ensure-oak-index.md

     />
 {% endhighlight %}

+### Provide Additional Ignore Properties (Since v2.6.4/3.2.4)

+If additional properties on the root ensure definition/oak index node need to be ignored, you can specify them via OSGi configuration.
+These additional properties will be joined w the mandatory ignore properties list and will NOT be considered when 1) evaluating if there is a change between the ensure definition and oak index 2) when removing properties from the oak index during and update operation.

+Create a `sling:OsgiConfig` at `/apps/mysite/config/com.adobe.acs.commons.oak.impl.EnsureOakIndexManagerImpl.xml`

+{% highlight xml %}
+<?xml version="1.0" encoding="UTF-8"?>
+<jcr:root xmlns:sling="http://sling.apache.org/jcr/sling/1.0" xmlns:cq="http://www.day.com/jcr/cq/1.0"
+    xmlns:jcr="http://www.jcp.org/jcr/1.0" xmlns:nt="http://www.jcp.org/jcr/nt/1.0"
+    jcr:primaryType="sling:OsgiConfig"
+    properties.ignore="[myDescription,ignoreMe]"
+    />
+{% endhighlight %}

 ### Deployment

 Now, deploy the package containing the Ensure Definitions and the OSGi Configuration.
-Set logging to *INFO* on `com.adobe.acs.commons.oak.impl.EnsureOakIndex` to see what Oak Indexes are managed.
+Set logging to *INFO* on `com.adobe.acs.commons.oak.impl` to see what Oak Indexes are managed.

 ## Ensure Definitions